CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 Thinking about problems and tasks in a logic-flow way.
 We'll try to practice this more explicitly with flowcharts.
-But ultimately, I think practice, making mistakes, and solving problems is probably critical to the process.
+But ultimately, I think practice, making mistakes, and solving problems will be crucial to the process.

 </details>